 Odette Abou Haidar shares her story on how she went plant-based.
 She began eating healthier six years ago after her sister was diagnosed with cancer, an illness that runs in the family.

 "I was determined that I did not want to be another woman in my family to get cancer.
 Through my research, I discovered so many ways to live a healthier life.
 I realized I needed to drastically change my lifestyle if I wanted to prevent cancer," she said.

 “I became very conscious about what I put into my body.
 In the last two years, I've been eating whole foods and following a plant-based diet."

 During her journey, Odette felt better but still felt that something was missing.
 Consequently, she decided to add supplements to bridge the gap between what she is eating and the nutrition she needs.
 Now, she supplements with vitamins and minerals.
 Studies show that Vitamins B12 and D, Zinc, Iron, and Calcium are necessary for people who want to eat a plant-based diet.

 “This winning combination has proven to give me my best life ever!
 Not only do I feel more energetic, but my skin also is clearer and I have maintained a healthy weight,” says Odette.
 “I will never go back to animal-based foods again.

-Not everyone changes their diet for health reasons, Sean Tobin, professional theatre director and theatre teacher with School of the Arts Singapore, gradually shifted to plant-based eating due to his love for nature and animals.
+Not everyone changes their diet for health reasons, Sean Tobin, theatre teacher with School of the Arts Singapore, gradually shifted to plant-based eating due to his love for nature and animals.
 He has an Indian ring neck parrot called Irnie.